camelwater/Table-BOT/README.md

 # Table BOT

 Table BOT is a discord bot made to automate the process of scoring and tabling Mario Kart Wii (MKW) private rooms, which is particularly useful for wars and lounge matches.
-It scrapes room data from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture.
+It scrapes room data from [Wiimmfi][mkwxWebsite] and calculates scores for the teams and the players to create a table picture.
 Additionally, the bot provides several helpful commands to edit and correct tables.

 ## Important Information

 Here is some terminology that Table BOT uses:

-**rxx** - an eight character long room id beginning with an *r* and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (based on www.wiimmfi.de/stats/mkwx website)\
+**rxx** - an eight character long room id beginning with an *r* and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (these can be found on [Wiimmfi][mkwxWebsite])\
 ex. **r3066483** or **TN67**

 **mii** - a player's in-game display name, can be non-ASCII